Montesano, Washington

-Montesano is a city in Grays Harbor County, Washington, United States.
+Montesano is a city in and the county seat of Grays Harbor County, Washington, United States.
 The population was 4,138 at the 2020 census.
-It is the county seat of Grays Harbor County.

 History

 Medcalf Prairie

-According to Edwin Van Syckle, a portion of the present-day town of Montesano was first platted in 1870 by Samuel Henry Williams, who purchased land in what was known as Medcalf Prairie, named after the early settler William Medcalf.
+According to Edwin Van Syckle, a portion of the present-day town of Montesano was first platted in 1870 by Samuel Henry Williams, who purchased land in what was known as Wedcalf Prairie, named after the early settler William Medcalf.
 At about the same time, surveyor Charles Newton Byles bought a farm from Walter King on the present-day site of Montesano on April 9, 1870, and later platted three blocks on the west side of Main Street.
 The town of Montesano was born, but it was not incorporated until November 26, 1883, by the Washington Territorial Legislature.

 South Montesano

 Prior to that time, the name Montesano was used to refer to the homestead of Isaiah Lancaster Scammon and his wife Lorinda.
 They filed a 640-acre Donation Land Claim on January 15, 1853, on the Chehalis River, opposite the mouth of the Wynoochee River, in the area now referred to as South Montesano.
 The Scammon home was often referred to as "Scammon's Landing" or "Scammon's Hotel", because it was an important stopping point along the Chehalis River for early pioneers, and the furthest up-river mooring point and railroad junction for seagoing ships.

 According to Edmond S. Meany, in 1860 the seat of what was then called Chehalis County was moved to "the place of J.L.
 Scammons".
 Mrs. Lorinda Scammon was very religious and wished to have the place named "Mount Zion".
 Another early settler, Samuel James, suggested "Montesano", which was derived from Spanish meaning "mountain of health"; it was said that this had a more pleasant sound and meant about the same.
 The suggestion was approved, and soon after, a post office was secured with the name "Montesano".
 The people of Chehalis County voted to move the county seat to the platted town of Montesano in 1886, and the Scammon home was then known as South Montesano.